rohansh-tty/Attendance-Tracking-System/README.md

 Programming Language: Python 3.7
 Database: sqlite3
 Camera: Raspberry PI Camera Module

-For Face Recognition, I have used Python library called as face_recognition.
-You can find its repo here https://github.com/ageitgey/face_recognition
+Using OpenCV library, I have detected face/s in video frame.
+For Face Recognition, I have used a Python library called as face_recognition.
+You can find its repo here. https://github.com/ageitgey/face_recognition